-Attorneys: Bridge collapse suspect being used as “scapegoat”
+Attorneys: Interstate collapse suspect used as “scapegoat”

-ATLANTA (AP) — Attorneys for a homeless man charged in the Interstate 85 bridge collapse in Atlanta say they’re concerned he is being used as a “scapegoat.”
+ATLANTA (AP) — A homeless man charged with starting the fire that destroyed a section of Interstate 85 in Atlanta is being made a “scapegoat” by the state, which shouldn’t have stored flammable material under a highway, his lawyers said.

-Basil Eleby’s legal team and some civil rights leaders have criticized the focus on their client.
-Eleby was indicted on charges of arson and criminal damage to property.
-Police say he was doing drugs under the bridge and then lit a shopping cart on fire with a chair on top of it.
+Basil Eleby will plead not guilty on Monday to charges of arson and criminal damage to property, they said.

+Police say Eleby was smoking crack cocaine under the overpass and deliberately started a conflagration.

-Eleby’s attorney say the Georgia Department of Transportation should be held accountable for storing construction materials under the bridge.
+But Eleby’s supporters say the Georgia Department of Transportation should be held accountable for storing construction materials under the highway.

 Most Read Stories